-- the level of demand for our products and any future products, which may vary significantly; - expenditures that we may incur to acquire, develop or commercialize additional products and technologies; - the timing and cost of obtaining regulatory approvals or clearances for planned or future products or indications; - unanticipated pricing pressures;
+- · the level of demand for our products and any future products, which may vary significantly; - · expenditures that we may incur to acquire, develop or commercialize additional products and technologies; - the timing and cost of obtaining regulatory approvals or clearances for planned or future products or indications; - · unanticipated pricing pressures;

-- the rate at which we grow our sales force and the speed at which newly hired salespeople become effective, and the cost and level of investment therein; - our ability to expand the geographic reach of our sales force; - the rate at which treating centers expand procedural capacity as they build a bronchoscopic lung volume reduction program; - the degree of competition in our industry and any change in the competitive landscape of our industry, including consolidation among our competitors or future partners; - coverage and reimbursement policies with respect to our products, and potential future products that compete with our products; - the timing and success or failure of pre-clinical studies or clinical trials for our products or any future products we develop or competing products; - positive or negative coverage in the media or clinical publications of our products or products of our competitors or our industry; - the timing of customer orders or medical procedures using our products and the number of available selling days in any quarterly period, which can be impacted by holidays, the mix of products sold and the geographic mix of where products are sold, including any related foreign currency impact; - seasonality, including possible seasonal slowing of demand for our products in the beginning and end of the year and summer months based on the elective nature of procedures performed using our products, and which may become more pronounced in the future as our business grows; - the ongoing and global impact that the COVID-19 pandemic had and may continue to have on our business and the number of patients treated with Zephyr Valves, or any other pandemic, epidemic or outbreak of an infectious disease; - the timing and cost of, and level of investment in, research, development, licenses, regulatory approval, commercialization activities, acquisitions and other strategic transactions, or other significant events relating to our products, which may change from time to time; - the cost of manufacturing our products, which may vary depending on the quantity of production and the terms of our agreements with third-party suppliers and manufacturers which are subject to macroeconomic factors including inflation; - the average number of Zephyr Valves used for a patient, pricing, discounts and incentives; and - future accounting pronouncements or changes in our accounting policies.
+- the rate at which we grow our sales force and the speed at which newly hired salespeople become effective, and the cost and level of investment therein; - · our ability to expand the geographic reach of our sales force; - · the rate at which treating centers expand procedural capacity as they build a bronchoscopic lung volume reduction program; - · the degree of competition in our industry and any change in the competitive landscape of our industry, including consolidation among our competitors or future partners; - · coverage and reimbursement policies with respect to our products, and potential future products that compete with our products; - the timing and success or failure of pre-clinical studies or clinical trials for our products or any future products we develop or competing products; - · positive or negative coverage in the media or clinical publications of our products or products of our competitors or our industry; - the timing of customer orders or medical procedures using our products and the number of available selling days in any quarterly period, which can be impacted by holidays, the mix of products sold and the geographic mix of where products are sold, including any related foreign currency impact; - seasonality, including possible seasonal slowing of demand for our products in the beginning and end of the year and summer months based on the elective nature of procedures performed using our products, and which may become more pronounced in the future as our business grows; - · the impact of a public health crisis, including a resurgence of COVID-19 infections, on our business, financial condition and results of operations; - the timing and cost of, and level of investment in, research, development, licenses, regulatory approval, commercialization activities, acquisitions and other strategic transactions, or other significant events relating to our products, which may change from time to time; - the cost of manufacturing our products, which may vary depending on the quantity of production and the terms of our agreements with third-party suppliers and manufacturers which are subject to macroeconomic factors including inflation; - · the number of patients treated with Zephyr Valves, including the average number of Zephyr Valves used for a patient, pricing, discounts and incentives; and - · future accounting pronouncements or changes in our accounting policies.

 The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual operating results.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
-Further, our historical results are not necessarily indicative of results expected for any future period, and quarterly results are not necessarily indicative of the results to be expected for the full year or any other period, and accordingly should not be relied upon as indicative of future performance.
+Further, our historical results are not necessarily indicative of the results to be expected for the full year or any other period, and accordingly should not be relied upon as indicative of future performance.